AI-ash/AI-ash/README.md

 # 💫 About Me:

 # Hi there! 👋 I'm **Ashish Sharma**

 ## 👨‍💻 About Me

-I'm a passionate **tech enthusiast** and second-year student at **Atma Ram Sanatan Dharma College**. 🚀 Currently exploring the endless world of technology, I’m building skills and creating awesome projects along the way!
+I'm a passionate **tech enthusiast** and ash second-year student at **Atma Ram Sanatan Dharma College**. 🚀 Currently exploring the endless world of technology, I’m building skills and creating awesome projects along the way!

 ### 🌟 What I Do:
 - **Languages**: Python, C++, HTML, a touch of CSS 🌐